hexthat/TG-RGB/CODE_OF_CONDUCT.md

-# Adafruit Community Code of Conduct
+# Thit Repo Complies With The: Adafruit Community Code of Conduct

 ## Our Pledge